x-govuk/govuk-accessibility-mistakes-forms/README.md

 The site has some known bugs with the passwords showing up so may need a few refreshes to get in.

 ## Contribute
-This is available under a CC-4.0 Internaional licence.
+This is available under a CC-4.0 International licence.
 You can create examples, or contact Vicky Teinaki for more information.